Raise Your Child to Be an Optimist

 1. Notice how your child thinks about things.

-2. Confront Pessimism.
+2. Challenge Pessimism.

 Pessimistic thinking can be defined as expecting bad things to happen.
 Pessimists think catastrophically.
 For example, they might say, "I won’t make any friends at this new school.
 No one is going to like me."

 - Permanence: "This always happens and always will."

 - Pervasive: "Nothing ever goes right."

 - Personal: "This always happens to me."

 - Powerlessness: "There is no real relationship between cause and effect; things just happened; I am the victim of what has occurred."

-3. Teach your child Optimism.
+3. Teach your child the principles of Optimism.